 Prior to this offering, there has been no public market for the ADSs or our ordinary shares underlying the ADSs.
 If an active public market for the ADSs does not develop after this offering, the market price of the ADSs may decline and the liquidity of the ADSs may decrease significantly.
-Although we have applied to have the ADSs listed on Nasdaq Global Market, we cannot assure you that a liquid public market for the ADSs will develop.
+Although the ADSs have been approved for listing on Nasdaq Global Market, we cannot assure you that a liquid public market for the ADSs will develop.

-The initial public offering price for the ADSs will be determined by negotiation between us and the underwriters based upon several factors, and we cannot assure you that the price at which the ADSs are traded after this offering will not decline below the initial public offering price.
+The initial public offering price for the ADSs was determined by negotiation between us and the underwriters based upon several factors, and we cannot assure you that the price at which the ADSs are traded after this offering will not decline below the initial public offering price.